-It is permitted on certain prescribed lands but only when hunters have obtained the proper Conservation Pass permit.
+Hunting is permitted on certain designated conservation lands, owned by Ausable Bayfield Conservation Authority (ABCA), but only when hunters have obtained the proper Conservation Pass permit.

 For more detailed property boundaries, please visit the CAMaps.ca website at these links: